Disability sport classification: Les autres

 The purpose of Les Autres sport classification is to allow for fair competition between people of different disability types.
 Les Autres sport classification is handled by International Sports Organization for the Disabled (ISOD).
 The Les Autres class of disabilities generally covers two classes.
 These are people with short stature and people with impaired passive range of movement.
 The latter is sometimes referred to as PROM.
 People with short stature have this issue as a result of congenital issues.
 PROM includes people with joint disorders including arthrogryposis and thalidomide.
-Most of the included specific conditions are for congential disorders.
+Most of the included specific conditions are for congenital disorders.
 It also includes people with multiple sclerosis.
 This grouping does not include people with dislocated muscles or arthritis.

 There are a number of sports open to people who fit into Les Autres classes, though their eligibility often depends on if they have short stature or PROM.
 For people with short stature, these sports include equestrian, powerlifting, swimming, table tennis and track and field.
 For people with PROM, these sports include archery, boccia, cycling, equestrian, paracanoe, paratriathlon, powerlifting, rowing, sailing, shooting, swimming, table tennis, track and field, wheelchair basketball, wheelchair fencing and wheelchair tennis.

 LAF1, LAF2 and LAF3 are wheelchair classes, while LAF4, LAF5 and LAF6 are ambulant classes.

 There are a number of sports open to people who fit into Les Autres classes, though their eligibility often depends on if they have short stature or PROM.
 For people with short stature, these sports include equestrian, powerlifting, swimming, table tennis and track and field.
 For people with PROM, these sports include archery, boccia, cycling, equestrian, paracanoe, paratriathlon, powerlifting, rowing, sailing, shooting, swimming, table tennis, track and field, wheelchair American football, wheelchair basketball, wheelchair fencing, wheelchair softball and wheelchair tennis.
 Historically, a number of sports were closed internationally to LA sportspeople including boccia, CP football, wheelchair fencing, wheelchair rugby and wheelchair tennis.

 Some sports have open classification, with all Les Autres and short stature classes able to participate so long as they meet the minimal definition of having a disability.
 This was true for powerlifting.
 In athletics, the T40s and F40s classes include Les Autres classes.
 Les Autres competitors can also participate in sitting volleyball.
 In the past, the sport had a classification system and they were assigned to one of these classes.
 The rules were later changed to be inclusive of anyone, including Les Autres players, who meet the minimum disability requirement.
 In Nordic and alpine skiing, Les Autres competitors participate in different classes depending on their type of disability and what is effected.
 Wheelchair softball uses a point system similar to wheelchair basketball.
 Wheelchair American football requires at least one of the six football players on the field be a tetraplegic or woman with a disability.
 In CP soccer, rules requiring a CP5 player on the field led to wider adoption of Les Autres classes into the CP classification system to facilitate comparable participation.